lazar521/Small-social-network-back-end/README.md

 ```

-#### NOTE: The backend is relatively simplistic and it performs some, but not every possible security check.
+#### NOTE: The back end is relatively simplistic and it performs some, but not every possible security check.
 It doesn't check the payload size, for example.

 ## Example